christopherglasater/AngularWithCoreTemplate/README.md

 3. This project was built on VS 2022 Community Edition

 4. This project has base code to allow .NET Core API to work with Angular single page application.

+5. This has seperate CORE project and Angular Project